ono-midori/ono-midori.github.io/techs/clickhouse.md

   Marks numbers:   0      1      2      3      4      5      6      7      8      9      10
 ```

-If the data query specfies:
+If the data query specifies:
 - `CounterID in ('a', 'h')`, the server reads the data in the range of marks `[0, 3)` (也就是0,1,2) and `[6, 8)`(也就是6,7).
 - `CounterID in ('a', 'h') AND Date = 3`, the server reads the data in the ranges of marks `[1, 3)` and `[7, 8)`.
 - `Date = 3`, the server reads the data in the range of marks `[1, 10]`.